Aral-549/pwn.college_Arshad./implicit relative paths, from .md

 # Intro to Commands

-**Problem** : The problem is to invoke  command  the absolute path "challenge/run" in a '/' directory
+**Problem** : The problem is to invoke  command  the relative path "challenge/run" in a '/' directory

 ## My solve